Like the pioneers of old, we go west! Except we’re flying and nobody will die of dysentery.

-Since Devon and I are both members of the Hash House Harriers (‘a drinking club with a running problem’ — it’s how we met!) the whole idea for this trip began to materialize in 2013, when we found out that Portland would be hosting our 2015 InterAmericas Hash.
+Since Devon and I are both members of the Hash House Harriers, the whole idea for this trip began to materialize in 2013, when we found out that Portland would be hosting our 2015 InterAmericas Hash.
 InterAm is essentially a giant gathering that happens every 2 years in a new location.
-Kind of like Burning Man for North and Central American hashers.
-A cruise was organized as a “pre-lube” to InterAm, so about 150 of our fellow hashers would be also joining us on the ship.
+Kind of like Burning Man, for hashers on this side of the globe.
+A cruise was organized as a “prelube” to InterAm, so about 150 of our fellow hashers would be also joining us on the ship.

 During our ten-day adventure, we traveled for 7 days on board the Celebrity Solstice, where we sailed up the Pacific coast to Alaska, and traced the Klondike Gold Rush route into Yukon Territory.
 Following the cruise, we spent 3 days in Portland, Oregon.
 This was my first time back in the Pacific Northwest since my last visit in 2007.
 Devon had never been to this side of the continent before, and neither of us had been to Alaska, Yukon Territory, or Portland, so it was fun to see a mix of familiar and new locations.

 8/28 | Day 1: Seattle, WA

 Before the sun was even peeking over the horizon, Devon and I were on board a plane to Houston, where we met up with our friend Lisa and flew to Seattle.
 After gathering our luggage, riding the train into town, and checking in at the Moore Hotel, we were left with about 24 hours to relax before we embarked on our cruise.